tsxoxo/portfolio-website/src/content/blog/building-interactions-xstate-vue-2.md

 ## Hard facts since last time

--   I've looked into ways of modelling this app\
+-   I've looked into ways of modeling this app\
     → and decided to start from a template rather than from scratch.

 -   I've researched animation tech\